Join the MPS & APA!

 The APA is improving its online experience for members.
 Your new psychiatry.org account will enable you to pay dues online, complete a profile to enjoy a more personalized membership experience, update your email communication preferences, and enroll in more than 90 free CME activities.
 If you haven’t already, you will need to reset your password the first time you log in.; select “Forgot Password” on the account log in page or call APA at 703-907-7300.

 MPS Billing Practices

-The exceptions are for members who have reached life status, Affiliate Members and Friends, who will be billed directly by the MPS for MPS dues.
+The exceptions are for members who have reached life status and for Affiliate Members, who are billed directly by the MPS for MPS dues.